Sultana-akther20/project-quiz/README.md

 ![Image](https://github.com/user-attachments/assets/37ec7494-d26e-44cf-b645-f9e40a935f1e)

 ## My Website Discription
-This website is about a quiz, related to the uk.
-The goal and purpose are to provide users to learn about uk, history and get a general knowledge.
-If anyone wants to know about uk to get a general knowledge, wants to move to the uk and wants to get a settelment visa etc. I have make the question randomise, so users can't copy each others.
+This website is about a quiz, related to the UK.
+The goals and purposes are to provide users to learn about UK, history and get a general knowledge.
+If anyone wants to know about UK to get a general knowledge, wants to move to the UK and wants to get a settelment visa etc. So they can use this.
+I have made the question randomise, so users can't copy others.
 To play this quiz you have to make a username and then submit it.
 After it will show user a message by using their username if they wants to go to the quiz page, then they have to click ok.
-Then in quiz page there will be link for quiz section to go to the quiz or user can scroll down. next button won't be apear until they click the answer for the first question.
-Then it will show them green for correct answer and red for wrong answer and next button will appear on the screen to go to the next question.
-After finishing all the questions it will show them the score they have got out of 10 and restart button will show to play again.
-If you want to play again then click the restart button.
+Then in quiz page there will be link for quiz section to go to the quiz or user can scroll down.
+The next button won't be apear until they click the answer for the first question.
+Then it will show them in green for correct answer and red for wrong answer and next button will appear on the screen to go to the next question.
+After finishing all the questions, it will show them the score they have got out of 10 and restart button will show to play again.
+If they want to play again then click the restart button.

 ## User Stories
 ### User

-1. As a newcomers, I want to know about uk generelly, so I won't stuck with basic things that I don't know about uk.
+1. As a newcomers, I want to know about UK generelly, so I won't stuck with basic things that I don't know about UK.
-2. As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa and british passport.
+2. As a immigrants, I want to pass my Life In The UK Test, so I can get my UK settlement visa and british passport.
-3. As a foreigners, I want to get a general knowledge about uk and other countries, so I can extend my knowledge.
+3. As a foreigners, I want to get a general knowledge about UK and other countries, so I can extend my knowledge.
-4. As a next generation, I want to know about the history of the uk, so I will gain some knowledge about history of uk.
+4. As a next generation, I want to know about the history of the UK, so I will gain some knowledge about history of the UK.

 ### From Us
-1. As a wesite developer, my plan is to help user's to get some idea's about uk, so they can have some knowledge.
+1. As a wesite developer, my plan is to help user's to get some idea's about UK, so they can have some knowledge.
 2. As a developer, I want user to get access quickly for the quiz and would not struggle how to to go to the quiz page and play, I have put a instruction box, so they can click on the box and find the information about quiz and everything.
 3. As a developer, If the user wants to come back to the home page after entering the quiz page, I have created the external link to go back to the home page, so they can come back again.